 Plus, our climate is changing, and keeping the air you pay to heat and cool your home inside is more important than ever.

-But, with all that being said, you don’t necessarily need to invest in insulating your garage if it is detached and:
+But with all that being said, you don’t necessarily need to insulate your garage if it is detached and:

-- There are no living spaces over the garage—and you don’t plan to create an above-the-garage apartment in the future.
+- No living spaces are over the garage—and you don’t plan to create an above-the-garage apartment in the future.

 Do builders insulate garage walls?

 Normally, when a builder is completing construction on a new house, they will at least insulate garage walls and ceilings that are attached to the interior living spaces of the home (think above-the-garage bedrooms and living rooms that border the garage wall).